newhuo-tech/sg-docs/source/index.html.md

 The first part is the overview:

-- **Quick Start**: It introduces the overall knowledge of Huobi Singapore API, and suitability for new Huobi Singapore API user
+- **Quick Start**: It introduces the overall knowledge of New Huo Singapore API, and suitability for new New Huo Singapore API user
 - **API Explorer**: It introduces the API Explorer online tool, which is convenient for user to invoke and observe the API
 - **FAQ**: It lists the frequently asked questions regardless the specific API
 - **Contact Us**: It introduces how to contact us according to different subjects